czim/laravel-nestedupdater/README.md

 Additionally check out `deleteFormerlyRelatedModel()`, which may be useful to set up in cases where conditions for deleting need to be refined.

 Note that it is your own ModelUpdater extension may be set for specific relations by using the `updater` attribute.

+The validator shares much of the updater's structure, so it should be equally easy to extend.

 ## Contributing